 You waited until the last spring frost and quickly sowed the seeds for your lettuce bed.
 Within weeks, the head lettuce was ready to be thinned and the loose leaf varieties were ready for their first gentle harvesting.
 Nothing tastes better than crisp lettuce straight from the garden.
-Spring passed and summer heat arrived.
-Gardening websites like this one are inundated with questions.
-Why is my lettuce bitter?
+Soon, spring passed, summer heat arrived, and gardening websites like this one are inundated with questions: Why is my lettuce bitter?
 Why does lettuce turn bitter?
 What makes lettuce turn bitter?
 Is there any help for bitter tasting lettuce?
-Maybe.

 Common Causes of Bitter Lettuce